 A complaint against an employee or service

-- if the complaint is about the Chief Executive Officer, then contact the President.
+- if the complaint is about the Chief Executive Officer, then please contact the President.

 - Participants or their advocates may lodge an appeal if they disagree with a decision made by the organisation, or by a staff member.
 An appeal should be made in writing and submitted to the CEO.